cultureamp/kaizen-design-system/CONTRIBUTING.md

 #### Updating documentation only

-If you are only updating documentation (eg. including extra detail about existing features), you can add the `force storybook publish` label to your pull request.

 Typically we try to publish our stories together with changes to a component to prevent the documentation available to our consumers from going out of sync with updates made to the component.
-This is facilitated by a condition that will only publish storybook when the Changeset PR is merged, however there are many valid use cases where we'd want to ensure our docs are updated in a timely manner.
+This is facilitated by a condition that will only publish storybook when the Changeset PR is merged.

+But in the unlikely case you are only updating documentation and not any components, you can tell Buildkite to publish your storybook immediately when your PR is merged to `main`:

+1. Have your PR approved.
+2. Add the `deploy storybook` label
+3. Await a merge.

 ## Canary releases